FreeTAKTeam/FreeTAKServer-Docker/README.md

 ## Usage

-This docker image supports a few optional configuration variables
+### Ports
+The docker image runs the ports on the same defaults as FreeTAKServer.
+You can use the `-e` flag to map these ports to different ports or to run multiple FreeTAKServer's concurrently on the same host.

+### Environment Variabls
 ```
-FTS_CONNECTION_MESSAGE: accepts a string to send to users when they connect
+FTS_CONNECTION_MESSAGE: Accepts a string to send to users when they connect.
+Set to "None" to disable.
-FTS_SAVE_COT_TO_DB: accepts "True" or "False" setting to save CoTs to the DB
+FTS_SAVE_COT_TO_DB: Accepts "True" or "False" setting to save CoTs to the DB.
+FTS_ARGS: Arguments to pass on the command line, "-AutoStart True" is passed automatically.
 ```

+### Storage
+All data in this container is stored in `/data`.
+This directory will need to be stored to a volume if you wish to persist data between updates.

 ### Docker run samples

 #### Quick Start